Associate of Arts in Criminal Justice Degree

-If you’re passionate about the field of law enforcement and criminal justice, Liberty University’s Associate of Arts (AA) in Criminal Justice program is a stepping stone towards turning your interests into a meaningful career.
-This program is designed to provide you with foundational knowledge in criminal justice, including the legal and ethical issues relevant to the field.
+If you’re passionate about law enforcement and criminal justice, Liberty University’s Associate of Arts (AA) in Criminal Justice program can be a stepping stone toward turning your interests into a meaningful career.
+This program is designed to help provide you with foundational knowledge in criminal justice, including the legal and ethical issues relevant to the field.

 As a student, you’ll explore various aspects of the criminal justice system, including law enforcement, the judiciary, and corrections.
-The curriculum is tailored to offer a blend of theoretical knowledge and practical skills, helping to ensure you can work to become equipped for the challenges of the field.
+The curriculum is tailored to offer a blend of theoretical knowledge and practical skills.

 Professionally, the AA in Criminal Justice can open doors to numerous opportunities in the criminal justice field.
 You can be eligible for roles in law enforcement, corrections, private security, and even federal agencies.
-The program is designed to help prepare you for positions that require not just knowledge of criminal justice but also integrity and leadership.
-With this degree, you can pursue a career that aligns with your passion for justice and your desire to make a tangible impact in society.
+The program is designed to help prepare you for positions that require knowledge of criminal justice, integrity, and leadership.
+With this degree, you can pursue a career that aligns with your passion for justice and desire to make a tangible impact on society.

-More than just a career, this degree allows you to be a catalyst for positive change in your community.
-With a deeper understanding of the criminal justice system, you can contribute to community programs, youth mentorship, and other initiatives that aim to reduce crime and improve public safety.
+More than just a career, this degree allows you to catalyze positive change in your community.
+With a deeper understanding of the criminal justice system, you can contribute to community programs, youth mentorship, and other initiatives to reduce crime and improve public safety.
 Your expertise can also be valuable in shaping policies and practices that impact the criminal justice system at a local or national level.

 Highlights of Our AA Degree in Criminal Justice

-- We were awarded an Illuminate Grant for Justice Project DNA testing equipment and training, allowing students under the supervision of professors from our Criminal Justice, School of Law, and Biology departments to research cold cases and assist criminal justice reform advocates in exonerating wrongly convicted individuals.
+We were awarded an Illuminate Grant for Justice Project DNA testing equipment and training, allowing you as a student, under the supervision of professors from our Criminal Justice, School of Law, and Biology departments, to research cold cases and assist criminal justice reform advocates in exonerating wrongly convicted individuals.

 - Bailiff